-The teachers also revealed that most indiscipline pupils engage in almost all the indiscipline cases that is shouting in class, telling lies, bullying and Absenteeism.
+The pupils revealed that most indiscipline pupils engage in all almost all the indiscipline cases that are shouting in class, telling lies, bullying and Absenteeism.
 This means that pupils engage in so many indiscipline cases as mentioned in table 4.3 above but they do not take drugs.